 I’ve covered the three seasons of Stranger Things on whole (for me, the ranking is 2–>1–>3), and now for the individual episodes.

 1. Season 3, Episodes 8: The Battle of Starcourt.
 5+ stars.
-There’s no denying the supremacy of the season 3 finale.
-It’s more brutal and emotional than the other finales — and that’s saying loads — and the epilogue sees a parting of friends reminiscent of the Grey Havens.
-I haven’t been affected by cinema on this level since Peter Jackson’s Return of the King.
-The opening sequence promises the gloves are off: El’s self-surgery is excruciating to watch, and the loss of her powers a tragedy.
+It’s ironic that the weakest season contains the best episode, but there is no denying the supremacy of this finale.
+To say that it’s more brutal and emotional than even the other finales is saying loads.
+I haven’t been affected by cinema on this level since Peter Jackson’s Return of the King — the epilogue sees a parting of friends reminiscent of the Grey Havens.
+The opening sequence of El’s self-surgery is excruciating to watch; the loss of her powers is tragic.
 It leaves everyone to face down the Mind Flayer without the usual El-ass-poundings.
-Fireworks come into play — “Satan’s Babies” the equivalent of dynamite — and the spectacle is staggering.
-And yet the fireworks aren’t enough: the way El defeats Billy is transcendent, and better than any psychic beating.
+The poundings come from fireworks — “Satan’s Babies” the equivalent of dynamite — and the spectacle is staggering.
+And yet fireworks only go so far: the way El defeats Billy without any powers to rely on is completely unexpected.
 Meanwhile, Hopper and Joyce are in the mall’s underground to close the Gate, which they can only do by Hopper sacrificing himself.
 More tears.
 But to repeat, the epilogue is even sadder: the Byers house has been sold and Joyce is leaving Hawkins with Will, Jonathan, and El.
 The farewells between everyone, especially Mike and El, are played with affecting honesty, and it genuinely hurts to think of these friends being separated after all they’ve been through together.
 This is three months after the Starcourt battle, and El still doesn’t have her powers back.
 Mike tries acting casual as he and El plan to arrange holiday visits, but he’s clearly hurting inside.
 As is every viewer.
 This episode is so magisterial I award it a 5+.

 3. Season 1, Episode 8: The Upside Down.
 5 stars.
 The season 1 finale may rank third, but it’s still one of the best TV finales I’ve ever seen, tense and emotional, and with the right payoffs and surprises on all sides of the story.
 At the Byers’ house, Jonathan and Nancy bait the shadow beast, and when it appears (on top of a visit from Steve), hell breaks loose — gunshots from Nancy, morningstar beatings from Steve, a firebomb from Jonathan, all around a strobe effect of blinking lights.
 Steve is used brilliantly here; I was sure he was going to be killed as a convenient throw-away villain, but he turned out to be the surprise hero in a way that really worked.
 We’re still reaping the benefits of Steve’s turnaround; he’s been a fan favorite in seasons 2 and 3, and will probably be so in season 4.
 Meanwhile at the lab, Hopper and Joyce enter the shadow realm and find Barbara’s corpse and Will barely preserved alive, facehugger-style out of Alien.
 Hopper’s flashback to his daughter flatlining is a powerful juxtaposition over Will’s resuscitation; all along saving Will has been about him coming to terms with the daughter he could never let go.
 Finally at the school, El’s sacrifice is heartbreaking, and devastates poor Mike, who had just promised to take El in as a member of his family.
 It’s one of the rare cases that a fake death works, because season 2 kept all the main characters (except Hopper) thinking she was still dead, until the very end.